-As disclosed in note 46 to the consolidated financial statements, the economy of the Republic of Lebanon was deemed a hyperinflationary economy in accordance with the requirements of IAS 29 Financial Reporting in Hyperinflationary Economies ("IAS 29").
+As disclosed in note 2 to the consolidated financial statements, the economy of the Republic of Lebanon was deemed a hyperinflationary economy in accordance with the requirements of IAS 29 Financial Reporting in Hyperinflationary Economies ("IAS 29").

 The Group performed the hyperinflation calculations which included utilizing the consumer price indices used as a basis for hyperinflation.
-The restated financial results of the Group's Lebanese operations are translated to the Group's reporting currency, AED, using the official exchange rate published by the Central Bank of Lebanon.
+The financial results of the Group's Lebanese operations are translated to the Group's reporting currency, AED, using the Sayrafa rate published by the Central Bank of Lebanon as at 31 December 2021.